camille-the-eel/bamazon/README.md

 =======================================================================================

-If there is insufficient stock to fulfil the user's response request, the user will be alerted, and the transaction terminated.
+If there is insufficient stock to fulfill the user's response request, the user will be alerted, and the transaction terminated.

 ![Bamazon Customer Gif Part 2](assets/bamazonC-2.gif)